 For one, try using a unique case.
-You many laugh at people who have ostentatious colours or cases with their faces on them, but these cases stand out and are far less likely to be picked up by mistake from other passengers.
+You many laugh at people who have ostentatious colours or cases with their faces on them.
+However these cases stand out and are far less likely to be picked up by mistake from other passengers.
 For your bike, here is where your Shok Box comes in handy.
 With a unique shape and bright colours available, you won’t find others getting confused.
-Even better, these cases help prevent your bike from damage, so you won’t need to worry about extra flights as your luggage is re-routed.
+Even better, these cases help prevent your bike from damage.
+So you won’t need to worry about extra flights as your luggage is re-routed.

 You should also add your name, address, mobile number and email to any case you are using.
 That way, if it is found, you should get contacted.
 You may also want to add your destination, flight number and hotel/accommodation on it, too.